 Work Your Way Up

 If you emphasize on the height of the small room, it begins to feel bigger.
 Do not overlook the wall space which is below the ceiling as a great spot for decoration.
 Mount window treatments at the same height to make your window appear majestic.
 Create a selection of photographs or arts that reach the ceiling.
-You can also attach picture-rail molding on the room 18 inches from the ceiling and then paint the wall space that is above it with a coordinating color.
+You can also attach picture-rail moulding on the room 18 inches from the ceiling and then paint the wall space that is above it with a coordinating colour.